oyrx/PHBS_MLF_2019_Project/README.md

 <!--------------- 3 --------------->
 <h2 id="3">3.
 Data exploration</h2>

-> Incongruous exploration on the meanings of features was conducted before formal exploratory analysis.
+> Exploration on the meanings of features was conducted before formal exploratory analysis.

 <!------------ 3.1 ------------>
 <h3 id="3.1">1) Feature with meaning</h3>